-Some of the most important factors to take into consideration with considering Breast Augmentation are the type of implant, location of incision and placement of implant.
+Some of the most important factors to take into consideration with considering Breast Augmentation are the type of implant, location of the incision, and placement of the implant.

 Breast implants come in both saline and silicone gel.
 Each implant provides a different type of look dependent on your body type.
 You can read more about Types of Breast Implants here.
 After your physical assessment and listening to your concerns, Dr. Bonness will recommend which type of implant would be most appropriate for you.

 Over the years there have been a variety of incision sites used for Breast Augmentation surgery.
-Dr. Bonness has found that the best placement for the incision is in the Inframammory Fold located underneath the breast.
-This location provides for minimal visible scaring and the lowest risk of complication.
+Dr. Bonness has found that the best placement for the incision is in the Inframammary Fold located underneath the breast.
+This location provides for minimal visible scarring and the lowest risk of complication.
 While she strongly encourages this incision site, other options such as through the areola can be discussed.

 There are two choices for implant placement, above the muscle or below the muscle.
 Dr. Bonness encourages placement below the muscle for best long-term results.
 Placement below the muscle provides for a more natural look and feel, less chance of wrinkling and implant visibility, less scar tissue formation around the implant and better visibility on future imaging such as mammograms.